 - Integrity and accountability in all aspects of our work, acting with honesty and transparency.

-- develop and provide a range of specialist interventions and innovative education services, informed by evidence based practice, for grieving people who are at risk of adverse outcomes;
+- To develop and provide a range of specialist interventions and innovative education services, informed by evidence based practice, for grieving people who are at risk of adverse outcomes;

-- provide grief education and a range of consultancy services to develop and enhance the capacity of individuals, organisations and communities to deal effectively with loss;
+- To provide grief education and a range of consultancy services to develop and enhance the capacity of individuals, organisations and communities to deal effectively with loss;

-- provide grief and bereavement counselling training and supervision through the placement of practitioners at the ACGB Counselling and Support Service and other settings as deemed appropriate;
+- To provide grief and bereavement counselling training and supervision through the placement of practitioners at the ACGB Counselling and Support Service and other settings as deemed appropriate;

-- provide advocacy and representation on grief and bereavement issues in order to inform policy development, raise community awareness and support universal access to mainstream grief and bereavement services;
+- To provide advocacy and representation on grief and bereavement issues in order to inform policy development, raise community awareness and support universal access to mainstream grief and bereavement services;

-- undertake research, program evaluation, public policy development and the production of evidence based publications and resources to enhance grief and bereavement knowledge and practice;
+- To undertake research, program evaluation, public policy development and the production of evidence based publications and resources to enhance grief and bereavement knowledge and practice;

-- maintain cooperative links with relevant state, national and international groups and organisations in relation to grief and bereavement;
+- To maintain cooperative links with relevant state, national and international groups and organisations in relation to grief and bereavement;